OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/02-EMG-Setup.md

 The electrode pairs for each muscle group will serve as the positive and negative terminals across which a potential difference can be detected.

-## Create files and folders

-The file explorer is accessible using the button in left corner of the navigation bar.
-You can create a new file by clicking the **New file** button in the file explorer.
-You can also create folders by clicking the **New folder** button.

 ## 1. Connecting Electrodes to the OpenBCI Board

 Connect each electrode pair (for each muscle group) to the top and bottom pins of each row N(x)P, where x is any of the numbers corresponding to a GUI channel. *Note: On the Cyton board, there are 8 channels available, and on the Ganglion board there are 4 channels available.*